 So, one of the things that WordPress does when you upload new files to your Media Library is that it creates a new Permalink URL for those pages.
 This includes any images, video files, documents, and anything else you upload to your Media Library.

 As you can see, WordPress has created a separate permalink structure (page) for an individual image included in the post.
-And, unless I had disabled linking to attachment pages – this image could be accessed as a page by both my readers but also search engines.
+And, unless I had disabled linking to attachment pages – this image could be accessed as a page by both my readers and search engines.

-So, how to go about fixing this and disable attachment pages for individual files?
+So, how do you fix this and disable attachment pages for individual files?

 #1: Disabling Image Attachment Pages with a Plugin